rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-ii-ingress-with-contour-for-vsphere-pod-based-applications/index.md

 ## Recap and Intro

-In [Part I](https://rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-i-introduction-and-how-to/) of my blog series on the *Supervisor Services in vSphere with Tanzu (TKGS)*, I introdcued the overall concept, the idea, the requirements as well as how to register and install a new Supervisor Service in vSphere.
+In [Part I](https://rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-i-introduction-and-how-to/) of my blog series on the *Supervisor Services in vSphere with Tanzu (TKGS)*, I introduced the overall concept, the idea, the requirements as well as how to register and install a new Supervisor Service in vSphere.

 Read [HERE](https://rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-i-introduction-and-how-to/#supervisor-services)